 What are the Women's Fund goals?

-The Women's Fund is working to reach over $2 million in grants by 2016!
-We are well over the $1 million mark and have many exciting projects in the works that will propel us over that goal!
+The Women's Fund is working to reach over $2 million in grants by 2018!
+We are over the $1.7 million mark and have many exciting projects in the works that will propel us over that goal!